icatproject-contrib/icat-cloud-native-migration/README.md

 :information_source: Note that stopping and starting the suite of containers in `docker-compose` may cause certain errors to appear in the output, this is due to the applications trying to re-create tables where they already exist.

+## Minimum Stack

+Due to the various inter-dependancies, the following containers are needed In order to get a minimal icat stack up and running:

+- Icat.server
+- Authenticator
+- IDS
+- Icat Maria db

 ## Getting data out of the stack

-As well as viewing the data through the Topcat web UI, curl can also be used to query ICAT directly from your local machine.
+As well as viewing the data through the [Topcat web UI](https://localhost:54747/), curl can also be used to query ICAT directly from your local machine.

 - `curl -k --data 'json={"plugin":"simple", "credentials": [{"username":"root"}, {"password": "pw"}]}' -w'\n' https://localhost:18181/icat/session` to get session id